LineageOS/lineage_wiki/_includes/templates/device_build.md

 This will download your device's [device specific configuration](https://github.com/LineageOS/{{ device.tree }}) and [kernel](https://github.com/LineageOS/{{ device.kernel }}).

-{% include important.html content="Some maintainers require a vendor directory to be populated before breakfast will succeed.
+{% include important.html content="Some devices require a vendor directory to be populated before breakfast will succeed.
 If you receive an error here about vendor makefiles, jump down to [_Extract proprietary blobs_](#extract-proprietary-blobs).
 The first portion of breakfast should have succeeded, and after completing you can [rerun
 `breakfast`](#prepare-the-device-specific-code)" %}